 For unknown concentrations of mature BDNF in samples, it is important to perform several dilutions of the sample to allow the BDNF concentration to fall within the range of the BDNF standard curve (7.8-500 pg/mL).
-The low detection limit of this assay allows to shift the lowest standard from 7.8 pg/mL to 3.9 pg/mL if required.
+The low detection limit of this assay allows to shift the lowest standard from 7.8 pg/mL to 3.9 or 1.95 pg/mL if required.
 This might be particular useful for samples with expected very low BDNF concentrations.
+Please refer to Appendix D for step-by-step instructions on standard curve preparation, QC dilution and TMB incubation times for an extended standard curve.